-With banana eyes, strawberry wings and blueberry facial features these owl pancakes are one nutritious plate of goodies.
-We’ve used peanut butter for the spread, but if your child has allergies or they’re not keen on it then you can use anything you’d like.
+With banana eyes, strawberry wings, and blueberry facial features these owl pancakes are one nutritious plate of goodies.
+We’ve used peanut butter for the spread, but if your child has allergies or they're not keen on it then you can use anything you’d like.
 Chocolate spread is a bit naughty but delicious, and jam works well here too.
-The same flexibility goes to the fruit – you can mix and match whatever you have in the fridge, or depending on what your little ones like.
-For a fun weekend breakfast you can lay out all the ingredients and get your kids to make their own plate of animal pancakes.
-If you’re feeling particularly brave this makes a great activity for birthday parties, it should keep everyone quiet for a little while but there will be mess!
+The same flexibility goes to the fruit – you can mix and match whatever you have in the fridge or depending on what your little ones like.
+For a fun weekend breakfast, you can lay out all the ingredients and get your kids to make their own plate of animal pancakes.
+If you’re feeling particularly brave this makes a great activity for birthday parties, it should keep everyone quiet for a little while but there will be a mess.
+A fun pancake recipe (opens in new tab) for all.

 - 2x pancakes